-Our school mission is "to provide a rigorous educational program that develops strong communicators through languages; Chinese, Thai, and English anchored by American curriculum standards.
+Central to our ethos is our school mission: "to provide a rigorous educational program that develops strong communicators through languages; English, Chinese, and Thai anchored by American curriculum standards.
 We encourage students to become responsible leaders that create a positive impact on local and global communities."

-TCIS Points of Pride:
+TCIS Points of Pride